n4m4g/plugin-installation-guide/README.md

 # plugin-installation-guide
-Installation guide about vim ycm...
+Installation guide about ycm for C/C++ and jedi for python.

 ## Install YouCompleteMe with Vundle
 1. Set up Vundle.